tttMelody/KAP-manual/en/integration/cognos.en.md

 ### Install Kyligence ODBC Driver

-Please refer to this guide [Kylin ODBC Driver Tutorial](../driver/kyligence-odbc.en.md) for installation.
+Please refer to this guide [Kyligence ODBC Driver Tutorial](../driver/kyligence-odbc.en.md) for installation.

 The Kyligence ODBC driver needs to be installed in the machine or virtual environment where your Cognos Server is installed.